List of Neighbours characters introduced in 2022: Byron Stone

-Byron Stone, played by Joe Klocek, made his first appearance on 11 July 2022 in Australia and on 24 June 2022 in the UK.
-Klocek's casting details were announced on 12 June 2022 via Digital Spy.
+Byron Stone, played by Joe Klocek and Xavier Molyneux, made his first appearance on 11 July 2022 in Australia and on 24 June 2022 in the UK.
+The character was originally played by Klocek, whose casting details were announced on 12 June 2022 via Digital Spy.
 He previously guested in the serial as Evan Lewis in 2017.
 The character is the son of Jane Harris and brother of Nicolette Stone (Charlotte Chimes).
 He turns up unannounced at Jane's home, where she and Aaron Brennan (Matt Wilson) are "stunned" to find him using their pool.
 Jane is glad to have Byron back in her life, as he has been away travelling.
 Byron was billed as "Jane's golden child" and a "charming newcomer".
 Script producer Shane Isheev revealed that the serial's cancellation prevented Byron from becoming a regular character, which was the original intention, however producers still wanted viewers to see the character on screen.
 Isheev told Joe Julians of Digital Spy, "He is a character that we would have got a lot of mileage out of, and he would have stuck around long-term."
-Byron made his final appearance on 26 July 2022.
+Klocek made his final appearance on 26 July 2022.

+On 15 July 2023 it was announced that Byron would return in new episodes of Neighbours from September 2023, with Molyneux taking over the role.
+Molyneux had previously been pictured on set in May 2023 with guest star Mischa Barton, who plays Reece Sinclair.
+On joining the serial, Molyneux stated "It's difficult to describe what joining Neighbours has meant to me, having watched it growing up with my sisters pretzeled around our television.
+It was Simpsons and Neighbours every night without fail.
+It's been a huge change of pace from working as a paramedic with NSW Ambulance but I've had some great people helping me along the way."
+He went on to praise Jones for helping him out on set and Barton for making his first days fun.